-(i) $2 4 6 \dots (2m) 1 3 5 \dots (2m-1)$ (ii) $(2m-1) (2m-3) \dots 1 (2m) (2m-2) \dots 2$ (iiii) $(m+1) 1 (m+2) 2 \dots (2m) m$ (iv) $m (2m) (m-1) (2m-2) \dots 1 (m+1)$ where $m \ge 2$ in all cases.
+(i) $246 \dots (2m) 135 \dots (2m-1)$

+- (ii) $(2m-1)(2m-3) \dots 1(2m)(2m-2) \dots 2$

+- (iiii) $(m+1) 1 (m+2) 2 \dots (2m) m$

+- (iv) $m(2m)(m-1)(2m-2) \dots 1(m+1)$

+where $m \ge 2$ in all cases.
 Using reversal and inversion the last three of these can be obtained from the first.

-Notice that if we remove the symbols 2m - 1 and 2m from the first two of these we obtain another exceptional (and simple) permutation; and likewise if we remove the symbols in the last two positions from the third and fourth of these.
+Notice that, if we remove the symbols 2m - 1 and 2m from the first two of these, we obtain another exceptional (and simple) permutation; and likewise if we remove the symbols in the last two positions from the third and fourth of these.

-Theorem 4 If π is simple then either there is a one point deletion that is also simple or π is exceptional (in which case it has a two point deletion that is simple).
+Theorem 4 If π is simple, then either there is a one point deletion that is also simple or π is exceptional (in which case it has a two point deletion that is simple).

-Proof: Associated with every permutation π of [n] is a partially ordered set $P(\pi)$ on the set [n] where the order relation is defined by
+Proof: Associated with every permutation π of [n] is a partially ordered set, or poset, $P(\pi)$ on the set [n] where the order relation is defined by

-$x \ll y$ if and only if $x \leq y$ and $\pi_x \leq \pi_y$
+$x \ll y$ if and only if $x \leq y$ and $\pi_x \leq \pi_y$.

-$P(\pi)$ is a poset of dimension 2.
+The poset $P(\pi)$ is of dimension 2.
 Conversely every poset of dimension 2 is of this form and determines a permutation π to within permutational inverse.

-In their paper [13] Schmerl and Trotter define a poset to be indecomposable if it has no subset I (except for singletons and the entire set) with the property that every two elements $i, j \in I$ are ordered with respect to elements not in I in exactly the same way.
-It is easily verified that, for the posets $P(\pi)$, simplicity of π and indecomposability of $P(\pi)$ are equivalent notions.
-Furthermore, if π has the property that it and all its one point deletions are not simple, then $P(\pi)$ is critically indecomposable in the sense of [13].
+In their paper [13] Schmerl and Trotter define a poset to be indecompos-able if it has no subset I (except for singletons and the entire set) with the property that every two elements $i, j \in I$ are ordered with respect to elements not in I in exactly the same way.
+If a permutation π is not simple, then any non-trivial block I of π is a subset of $P(\pi)$ which witnesses its non-indecomposability.
+So, for the posets $P(\pi)$, simplicity of π and indecomposability of $P(\pi)$ are equivalent notions.
+Furthermore, if π has the property that it is simple but all of its one point deletions are not simple, then $P(\pi)$ is critically indecomposable in the sense of [13].

 Schmerl and Trotter classified all the critically indecomposable posets.
 There are two of every even size greater than or equal to 4.
 Both of them are of dimension 2 and so, with inverses, determine 4 permutations of each even degree.
-These permutations are easily checked to be the exceptional permutations above and the theorem is proved.
+By directly comparing the definitions of the critically indecomposable partially ordered sets found on page 197 of [13] with the exceptional permutations listed above, it will be evident that the permutations which we have labelled exceptional are indeed the only simple permutations that do not have a one point deletion which is also simple.